Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 c) Liberty Hall is an event center that offers many art performances outside of music, making it a must-see in Lawrence.
 Those who have visited describe its beautiful exterior and interior as breathtaking.
 With its auditorium-style seating, guests can sit back and relax during their chosen live performance.

-Omaha, Nebraska
+8) Omaha, Nebraska

 a) Harney Street Tavern is listed on many of Omaha’s “best” lists.
-Located in the Old Market District, you’ll likely find either a blues or rock band featured on stage Wednesday through Saturday every week.
+Located in the Old Market District, you’ll likely find either a blues or rock band featured on stage Wednesday through Saturday of every week.

-b) The Waiting Room is said to be a spot everyone should visit at least once while in Omaha.
-Home of many other businesses in the past, the building now lets local and touring artists call its stage their own.
+b) The Waiting Room is said to be a spot that everyone should visit at least once while in Omaha.
+Home to many other businesses in the past, the building now lets local and touring artists call its stage their own.
 And with over 25 craft beers on tap, you won’t be thirsty.

 c) The Maha Festival takes place in the summer every year and has steadily grown since its initial performances in 2009.
-The rhythms of rock, indie, hip hop, and electronic music fill the outdoor air every single summer.
+The rhythms of rock, indie, hip-hop, and electronic music fill the outdoor air every single summer.

-Ann Arbor, Michigan
+9) Ann Arbor, Michigan

 b) The Ark gives its guests a more intimate experience with no bad seat in the house while enjoying a wide range of musical variety.
-If you plan on enjoying an adult beverage while listening to your performance of choice, you’ll need to purchase a $5 membership online or in-person to comply with Michigan Liquor Code.
+If you plan on enjoying an adult beverage while listening to your performance of choice, you’ll need to purchase a $5 membership online or in person to comply with Michigan Liquor Code.

-Madison, Wisconsin
+10) Madison, Wisconsin

 b) The Sugar Maple Music Festival is another family-friendly event with the sounds of long-established tunes, musical workshops, dance performances, and collaborative sessions with artists themselves.
 This festival happens at the beginning of August but tickets are limited, so grab them when they become available.